probcomp/crosscat/README_JENKINS.md

 This README describes the manual process to start a Jenkins server.

-[**Scripts**](https://github.com/mit-probabilistic-computing-project/tabular-predDB/blob/master/install_scripts/VM_install/README.md#installing-jenkins) have since been generated to mostly automate the process.
+[**Scripts**](https://github.com/mit-probabilistic-computing-project/crosscat/blob/master/install_scripts/VM_install/README.md#installing-jenkins) have since been generated to mostly automate the process.

 -----

-* Boot up a new starcluster instance with tabular_predDB plugin.
+* Boot up a new starcluster instance with crosscat plugin.
 Preferably use on-demand m1.small to save money (needs to be on-demand so CI works).

 * Ssh in as root.  **All the rest of the commands in this section (Instructions to setup a Jenkins server) will be run as root**